 Tents are easy to put together, easy to store, and easy to carry.
-“Flies” that go over the top of the tent keep the rain out as do the new water resistant canvasses.
+“Flies” that go over the top of the tent keep the rain out as do the new water-resistant canvasses.
 It’s not impossible to get wet in a rainstorm, but much less probable.
-Here are some camping tips for first time tent campers.
+Here are some camping tips for first-time tent campers.

 - You get what you pay for.
 Buy a cheap tent and it’s likely to leak in the rain, tear when stressed and have the poles or accessories break.
 I’ve so many friends who learned this the hard way.
 Order a tent online or purchase one at a store specifically for the outdoors such as Gander Mountain, Dicks Sporting Goods or Bass Pro Shops.
 Consider spending between $100 and $200 (one night’s stay at a nice hotel).

 - Get a roomy tent – Get a 4 person tent if there’s only two of you.
 This travel hag is too old and creaky to be squashed into tight quarters.
 Tents don’t have to be uncomfortable, and the last thing you want to do is step on sleeping bags and pillows searching for the flashlight or batteries.
-You need someplace to stow gear and sit if its raining.
+You need someplace to stow gear and sit if it’s raining.
 One tent I particularly like is the Kelty Yellowstone.
 You can fit two cots on each side, have room for gear and the mesh top allows you to see the stars at night.
-Also it’s got taped as well as stitched seams which keeps you dry.
+Also, it’s got taped as well as stitched seams which keep you dry.

 - Invest in a cot and or air mattress.
-Nothing is fun or exciting about laying on hard ground or rolling over and feeling a tree root in your back.
+Nothing is fun or exciting about laying on the hard ground or rolling over and feeling a tree root in your back.
 Also, I detest having to get up from sleeping on the floor – or at floor level.
 There are cots that keep you off the ground and Cabels’s has a cot with a twin air mattresses attached.
 This is comfy, keeps you off the floor and allows for a good night’s sleep.